2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 ####

-In this regard, and with the aim of developing the ecosystem, **[publishing house Konsensus.Network](https://konsensus.network/) is offering international Bitcoin meetings and communities a discount ranging from 15 percent to 35 percent on all of its books; starting with three purchased**.
+In this regard, and to develop the ecosystem, **[publishing house Konsensus.Network](https://konsensus.network/) is offering international Bitcoin meetings and communities a discount ranging from 15 per cent to 35 per cent on all of its books, starting with three purchased**.

 If you do not have the funds, it is still possible to qualify for this discount.

-In fact, one of your community organizers can, for example, centralize the order from several members and place it with Konsensus at a lower cost, with the goal of redistributing the copies received at the next meeting.
+One of your community organizers can, for example, centralize the order from several members and place it with Konsensus at a lower cost, to redistribute the copies received at the next meeting.
 This redistribution could then, for example, be done in Lightning.

 To take advantage of this discount, simply **contact [the Konsensus publishing house](https://twitter.com/KonsensusFR) on Twitter**.

 ####

-In addition, a charter, which briefly explains the rules of book lending, can be drawn up and displayed at the meetings.
+Additionally, a charter can be drawn up to briefly explain the rules of book lending and displayed at meetings.

 Here is an open-source example, which you can take and modify as you wish: